-Finally we construct a Lyapunov function $H$ to take into account the trend of each process to come back to some compact set of $\mathbb R^{2}$.
-We are then led to the study of a suitable distance between the two processes, which will be of the form $\rho_t:=\frac{1}{N}\sum_{i=1}^Nf(r^i_t)(1+\epsilon H(\bar{Z}^i_t)+\epsilon H(Z^{i,N}_t))$, where $\epsilon>0$.
-This quantity controls the usual $L^1$ and $L^2$ distances between the two systems, and is interesting as, when $r^i_t$ is small, $f(r^i_t)$ tends to decrease either because of the deterministic drift or the reflection coupling, and when $r^i_t$ is big, the Lyapunov functions $H$ will tend to decrease.
-We thus show that $\mathbb{E}\rho_t$ decays exponentially fast.
+Finally, we construct a Lyapunov function $H$ to take into account the trend of each process to come back to some compact set of $\mathbb R^{2}$.
+We are then led to the study of a suitable distance between the two processes, which will be of the form $\rho_{t}:=\frac{1}{N}\sum_{i=1}^{N}f(r^i_{t})(1+\epsilon H(\bar{Z}^i_{t})+\epsilon H{(Z^{i,N}_{t})})$, where $\epsilon>0$.
+This quantity controls the usual $L^1$ and $L^2$ distances between the two systems and is interesting as, when $r^i_{t}$ is small, $f(r^i_{t})$ tends to decrease either because of the deterministic drift or the reflection coupling, and when $r^i_{t}$ is big, the Lyapunov functions $H$ will tend to decrease.
+We thus show that $\mathbb{E}\rho_{t}$ decays exponentially fast.
 This leads to several constraints on $\delta,\epsilon$ and on the parameters involved in the definition of $f$, and we have to prove that it is possible to meet all these conditions simultaneously.
-In reality, the quantity $\rho_t$ considered will be a slight twist of the one given above (see \eqref{def_rho}) so as to take into account the non linearity of the process.
+In reality, the quantity $\rho_{t}$ considered will be a slight twist of the one given above (see~\eqref{eq:def_rho}) so as to take into account the non-linearity of the process.

 As explained, this method requires some noise in the direction orthogonal to the naturally contracting subspace.
-This means, in the description of the method above, that one should have $\sigma_X>0$ (so that we can use a reflection coupling to bring $\bar{X}^i_t$ and $X^{i,N}_t$ closer together).
-In the case $\sigma_X=0$ and $\sigma_C>0$, a modification of the calculations is necessary.
-We describe this case and the resulting modifications of the computations in Appendix~\ref{app:sigma_x_0}.
+This means, in the description of the method above, that one should have $\sigma_{X}>0$ (so that we can use a reflection coupling to bring $\bar{X}^i_{t}$ and $X^{i,N}_{t}$ closer together).
+In the case $\sigma_{X}=0$ and $\sigma_{C}>0$, a modification of the calculations is necessary.
+We describe this case and the resulting modifications in the computations in Appendix~\ref{app:sigma_{X}_0}.